marcelobbfonseca/api-elimination-tournament-django/README.md

 #### Debug

 Run bash inside the application container.
-Run ```docker exec -it djangoapp bash``` in another terminal while the container is running.
+Run ```docker exec -it tournament-api bash``` in another terminal while the container is running.